rhomobile/rhomobile-docs/eb/en/edge/api/battery.md

 ####Callback
 Async Callback Returning Parameters: <span class='text-info'>HASH</span></p><ul><ul><li>acLineStatus : <span class='text-info'>BOOLEAN</span><p>Whether or not the device is connected to external power. </p></li><li>batteryLifePercent : <span class='text-info'>INTEGER</span><p>The remaining battery power as a value between 0 and 100. </p></li><li>backupBatteryLifePercent : <span class='text-info'>INTEGER</span><p>The remaining backup battery power as a percentage between 0 and 100.
 Only supported on Zebra Technologies Windows Mobile / CE / Embedded devices.
 Platforms:
 WM </p></li><li>trigger : <span class='text-info'>STRING</span><p>Human readable form of what has caused this callback to fire.
 This value will be OS dependent.
 On Windows Mobile / CE / Embedded it will be one of: "High Battery", "Low Battery", "Critical Battery", "Charging", "No Battery", "Unknown".
 In the case of periodic updates, this field will contain the last known status of the battery.
 Platforms:
-WM, Android </p></li><li>batteryLifeKnown : <span class='text-info'>BOOLEAN</span><p>Only supported on Zebra Technologies' Windows Mobile / CE / Embedded devices.
+WM, CE, Android </p></li><li>batteryLifeKnown : <span class='text-info'>BOOLEAN</span><p>Only supported on Zebra Technologies' Windows Mobile / CE / Embedded devices.
 The battery life will not be readable for a period of time after removing from an AC power source and this parameter will state whether the batteryLifePercent value is accurate.
 Platforms:
 WM </p></li><li>backupBatteryLifeKnown : <span class='text-info'>BOOLEAN</span><p>Only supported on Zebra Technologies' Windows Mobile / CE / Embedded devices.
 The battery life will not be readable for a period of time after removing from an AC power source and this parameter will state whether the backupBatteryLifePercent value is accurate.
 Platforms:
 WM </p></li></ul></ul>